+A tripod is an important tool so I suggest purchasing a high-quality model right from the get-go.
 You don’t need to choose the most expensive one but avoid the cheapest models found at most electronic stores.
 Cheap tripods tend to break easily and you’ll end up spending more money replacing them.
 It took me 3 broken tripods within a couple of months before I realized this.

-Keep in mind, though, that you’ll most likely be using the tripod in some less than ideal conditions (rain, wind, snow, in rivers, at the beach etc.) and a solid tripod will last longer in these conditions.
+Keep in mind, though, that you’ll most likely be using the tripod in some less-than-ideal conditions (rain, wind, snow, in rivers, at the beach, etc.) and a solid tripod will last longer in these conditions.

-(Look for manufacturers’ guidelines regarding cleaning, etc. and follow them; salt, sand, dirt and grit can cause wear and tear if you don’t give your tripod a little care from time to time!)
+(Look for manufacturers’ guidelines regarding cleaning, etc., and follow them; salt, sand, dirt, and grit can cause wear and tear if you don’t give your tripod a little care from time to time!)

 Filters might not be essential for landscape photography but they are a favorite tool amongst most photographers and there are certain popular effects and techniques that you aren’t able to perform without them.